julien-prado/hex-lib/README.md

 # hex-lib
- A typescript refactoring of [https://www.redblobgames.com/grids/hexagons/implementation.html][redblobgames]
+ A typescript refactoring of `Implementation of Hex Grids` from [redblobgames](https://www.redblobgames.com/grids/hexagons/implementation.html)